mobeets/psychometric-fits/README.md

 #### Example 2

 But `example_1()` is more like a sanity-check, isn't it?
-We are handing it the pdf and it generates samples from that pdf...not very impressive.
+If we hand M-H the pdf, it can generate samples from that pdf...Not very impressive.

 On the other hand, `example_2()` is a little closer to what we'd want M-H to do.
 It simulates data from a weibull pdf given shape and scale parameters, and M-H tries to generate samples (i.e. fit) of the shape parameter, by calculating the log-likelihood of the simulated data.